 How Do You Start a Powerball Syndicate?

 Pick a person to be in charge of purchasing the tickets.
 Ideally, this person cannot be in your syndicate for impartiality reasons as they just have to handle the administrative side of things.
-This person will also have to keep track of how many tickets were bought.
+This person will also have to keep track of how many tickets were bought, whether Power Play was selected or not, etc.

 Go through the list of all of the members of your syndicate and have each one contribute a specific amount of money.
-You can all decide what the percentages should be, but it’s often easiest for the contributing members to pay evenly.
+You can all decide what the percentages should be, but it’s often easiest for the contributing members to pay for a ticket evenly, and the only thing left is to pick your numbers.
 If there is any leftover money from the last batch of tickets purchased, don’t forget to add it to the pool of money you’re using to buy the next batch of tickets.

 How to Win Powerball?
 How to Pick the Winning Numbers?